 \subsection{Time window description}

-\paragraph{First time window} In the first window, the slow-movement behavior (the first one) has high probability during daylight hours, whereas the HR1 seems to be more likely during the night (Figure \ref{fig:estTOT} (a)).
-This complementary pattern is in line with the circadian activity of wolves in human modified environments, where they are mainly nocturnal to avoid disturbance derived from human activities during the day \citep{ciucci1997,Theuerkauf2009}.
+\paragraph{First time window} In the first window, the slow-movement behavior (R) has a high probability of occurring during daylight hours, whereas the HR1 seems to be more likely during the night (Figure \ref{fig:estTOT} (a)).
+This complementary pattern is in line with the circadian activity of wolves in human-modified environments, where they are mainly nocturnal to avoid disturbances from human activities during the day \citep{ciucci1997,Theuerkauf2009}.

-\paragraph{Second time window} In the second window the slow-movement regime has probability close to one during the first days because F24 likely entered in the den and reproduced in that time.
-According to previous research on wolf reproducing behavior, breeding females are stationary the day of reproduction, and with limited movements during the period following reproduction \citep{Alfredeen2006}.
-During the days after reproduction occurred, the slow-movement regime is often concentrated around dusk and during the first night hours, whereas the star-shaped moving regime is concentrated during daylight hours or shows two or more peaks at different times of the day (Figure \ref{fig:estTOT} (b)).
-This result can be interpreted as a reduction of the nocturnal activity of this wolf due to the presence of cubs, that is also accompanied with a relative increase in diurnality.
-During the reproduction period breeding females spend most of their time at den and rendez vous sites \citep{Ballard1991,Harrington1982}.
-Because other wolves from the pack usually assure the feeding of breeding females during this time \citep{Mech1999}, females do not have to maintain an activity pattern based on hunting that, in our study area, can be nocturnal due to human presence.
-This situation may have lead F24 to leave the den mainly during the day, when sunlight can help in keeping the unattended cubs warm and other large carnivores (such as Apennine brown bears in our study area) are less active \citep{Vila1995}.
+\paragraph{Second time window} In the second window, the slow-movement regime has a probability close to one during the first days, because F24 likely entered the den and gave birth during that time.
+According to previous research on wolf reproducing behavior, breeding females are stationary on the day of birth, and with limited movements during the following period \citep{Alfredeen2006}.
+During the days after reproduction occurred, the slow-movement regime is often concentrated around dusk and during the first hours of the night.
+Instead, the star-shaped moving regime is concentrated during daylight hours, and shows two or more peaks at different times of the day (Figure \ref{fig:estTOT} (b)).
+This result can be interpreted as a reduction in the nocturnal activity of this wolf due to the presence of cubs, which is also accompanied by a relative increase in diurnality.
+During the reproduction period, breeding females spend most of the time at their den and rendezvous sites \citep{Ballard1991,Harrington1982}.
+Since other wolves from the pack usually ensure the feeding of breeding females during this time \citep{Mech1999}, females do not have to maintain an activity pattern based on hunting which, in our study area, may be nocturnal due to the presence of humans.
+This situation may have led F24 to mainly leave the den during the day, when sunlight can help keep the unattended cubs warm, and other large carnivores (such as Apennine brown bears) are less active \citep{Vila1995}.

 It should be noted that, since the temporal evolution of $\boldsymbol{\pi}$ is modeled non-parametrically, we found the daily-temporal patterns in Figure \ref{fig:estTOT} without introducing any constraint into our model or introducing factors that can be used to model it directly.